Sober By Degrees – College Recovery Programs

 For students dealing with a history of substance abuse, going off to college is a risky step.
 That first taste of independence, beyond the reach of family and friends, is exhilarating and, sometimes, overwhelming because life on campus is more than just a busy class schedule.
 It’s a world where drugs and alcohol are not just readily available; they’re the social norm.

-According to the National Institute on Alcohol Abuse and Alcoholism, more than 50 percent of students, aged 18 to 22, are regular drinkers and nearly 40 percent of that group are binge drinkers, those consuming five or more drinks in one sitting.
+According to the National Institute on Alcohol Abuse and Alcoholism, more than 50 percent of students, aged 18 to 22, are regular drinkers.
+In addition, nearly 40 percent of that group are binge drinkers (those consuming five or more drinks in one sitting).
 The consequences of college-aged drinking are stark.
 Researchers estimate that each year, the student population experiences:

 - More than 1,800 deaths from alcohol-related accidents, such as car crashes or unintentional injury